PASSENGER’S PERSISTENT BACK INJURY EARNS $12,600 SETTLEMENT

 Conclusion and Compensation

 D.P. was pleased with the results of her case.
-She was able to receive the treatment she needed to return to the state of well-being she was in prior to the accident with no out of pocket cost, and she received compensation for her pain and suffering.
+She was able to receive the treatment for her back injury she needed to return to the state of well-being she was in prior to the accident with no out of pocket cost, and she received compensation for her pain and suffering.
 D.P. treated for a total of five months as a result of this accident.
 Ultimately, D.P. received $3,240.76 for her bodily injuries and $1,000 from the med pay policy, the remainder of the settlement going to pay her medical bills and attorney’s fees and cost.